Mr Jonathan Griffiths, BA (Oxon) MA

 - IPLC008 – Designs & Copyright Law

-- 'The role of the Court of Justice in the development of European Union copyright law' in I Stamatoudi and P Torremans, Copyright Law in the European Union (Edward Elgar, 2014, forthcoming)
+- 'The role of the Court of Justice in the development of European Union copyright law' in I Stamatoudi and P Torremans, Copyright Law in the European Union (Edward Elgar, 2014)

 - 'Pre-empting conflict – a re-examination of the public interest defence in United Kingdom copyright law', forthcoming Legal Studies

-- 'The United Kingdom's public interest 'defence' and European Union copyright law' in G Westkamp & N Lee (ed), Intellectual Property & Publicity Rights (Edward Elgar, forthcoming)
+- 'The United Kingdom's public interest 'defence' and European Union copyright law' in G Westkamp & N Lee (ed), Intellectual Property & Publicity Rights (Edward Elgar, 2014)

 - Concepts of Property in Intellectual Property Law, ed with HR Howe (CUP, 2013)